tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   ![Create an administrator IAM user - Step 16](Images/iam-user-16.png)

 * Now you are logged-in into the AWS Management Console with your brand new IAM user.
-You may note that the IAM user name appears in the upper right conner followed by your AWS account ID.
+You may note that the IAM user name appears in the upper right corner, followed by your AWS account ID.

   ![Create an administrator IAM user - Step 17](Images/iam-user-17.png)